airportyh/flash-cards/terms/CSS/ID_Selector.md

 # ID Selector

-A CSS selector that matches the element in the HTML document with the specified ID.
-For example, this ID selector:
+An ID selector is a [CSS selector](#CSS/CSS_Selector) that matches the element in the HTML document with the specified ID.
+For example, this ID selector

 <pre>
 <span class="highlight">#display</span> {